 Net cash used in investing activities was primarily related to capital expenditures.
-We incurred capital expenditures totaling \$12.1 million, \$14.2 million, and \$13.3 million in 2016, 2015 and 2014, respectively.
-The change in capital expenditures from 2015 to 2016 is driven by the timing of new MPS placements, and whether such equipment is leased or purchased with available cash.
-The increase in capital expenditures from 2014 to 2015, was primarily due to our decision to purchase more equipment in the second and third quarters of 2015 rather than leasing equipment to take advantage of vendor rebates.
-As we continue to foster our relationships with credit providers and obtain attractive lease rates, we have increasingly chosen to lease rather than purchase equipment in the future.
+We incurred capital expenditures totaling \$9.1 million, \$12.1 million, and \$14.2 million in 2017, 2016, and 2015, respectively.
+The change in capital expenditures from 2016 to 2017 is driven by the timing of equipment purchases, and whether such equipment is leased or purchased with available cash.

+The decrease in capital expenditures from 2015 to 2016, was primarily due to our decision to purchase more equipment in the second and third quarters of 2015 rather than leasing equipment to take advantage of vendor rebates.

+As we continue to foster our relationships with credit providers and obtain attractive lease rates, we have increasingly chosen to lease rather than purchase equipment.